 5. Add the potatoes and cook until golden brown, about 20 minutes.
 Stir occasionally.

-6. Season the potatoes with salt, pepper, chillies, and garlic powder.
+6. Season the potatoes with salt, pepper, chilli flakes, and garlic powder.

 7. Reduce the heat to medium-low, add the bacon and black pudding, and mix everything together well.